Pages

 7. The HR is paid by you for each vote, but you are reimbursed with a government tax credit or refund.

-8. The HR is highly informed on the issues surrounding the proposed law, and is articulate, persuasive, and a savvy negotiator (your lobbyist, with your vote!).
+8. The HR is highly informed on the issues surrounding the proposed law.

-9. The HR has your directives/conditions regarding the law, but must interpret the acutal wording in the proposed law and decide whether your directives mean a Yea, Nay or Abstain.
+9. The HR has your directives/conditions regarding proposed law, and interprets the actual wording in a proposed law and decides whether your directives mean a Yea, Nay or Abstain.
 (You don’t need to be involved in the details).

-10. The HR knows when to compromise in order to get a proposed solution.
-But you can stipulate conditions for compromise ahead of time.
+10. The HR alerts you to compromises and exceptions in a bill and how they match your directives.
+You may also stipulate conditions for compromise ahead of time.
 Or, you can be on call to decide choices as they come up.

 11. The HR is in contact with you though a secure link, just as you are with your online bank account or stock market account (similar to how you vote on company business issues on stocks).